wp-plugins/allprowebtools-shopping-cart-ecommerce-tools/readme.txt

 * [AllProWebTools Tutorial videos](http://www.youtube.com/allprowebtools1) are available to assist you.
 * Free live chat support (Monday - Friday 9am - 5pm MST)
-* Screen-share to walk you through the system and help you get started.
+* Request a screen-share for a personal walk through the system to help you get started.

 = Features =